lucas54neves/lucas54neves/README.md

 - 🚀 I’m currently working as a Back-end Software Developer at [@Ambar](https://ambar.tech/).
 - 📚 I'm currently a Computer Science degree student at [@UFLA](https://ufla.br/).
-- 💻 I have experience with Node.js, Typescript, Python, TypeORM, Prisma and **more**.
+- 💻 I have experience with Python, Typescript, Solidity, PostgreSQL and **more**.

 <details>
   <summary>:zap: GitHub Stats</summary>